AuricViolet/AuricViolet.github.io/README.md

-# just-the-docs-template
+# Violet Nix

-This is a *bare-minimum* template to create a [Jekyll] site that:
+This is a *small* personal site for documenting recipes for NixOS configurations, as well as nix code.

 - uses the [Just the Docs] theme;
 - can be built and published on [GitHub Pages];